-Rear engine oil leaks that are confused with a rear main seal leak are usually an oil pan gasket leaking.
+Rear engine oil leaks, that are confused with a rear main seal leak; are usually an oil pan gasket leaking.

-Consequently, An oil pan gasket is also much less expensive to replace than a leaking rear main seal.
+Consequently, an oil pan gasket is also, much less expensive to replace, than a leaking rear main seal.

-So, It’s important to check for leaks in your oil pan gasket before you jump to any conclusions.
+So, It’s important to check for leaks in your oil pan gasket, before you jump to any conclusions.

-But before you panic, you’ll want to check other options higher up that may be dripping down.
+So, before you panic, you’ll want to check other options higher up that may be dripping down.

-The most common rear engine oil leaks that can masquerade as a rear main seal leak are:
+The most common rear engine oil leaks that can masquerade, as a rear main seal leak are: